Last Updated on: January 21, 2023

 That is one very difficult question to answer.
 It’s hard to pick only a few of all the tourist places and attractions Athens has to offer.

-Having said that, if your time in Athens is limited and there is no way to visit more than a few stops, we strongly recommend you first to book a hotel near Acropolis and then, before anything else visit:
+Having said that, if your time in Athens is limited and there is no way to visit more than a few stops, we strongly recommend you first book a hotel near Acropolis and then, before anything else visit:

 These are among the most famous attractions of Athens and will surely leave you with a complete experience of Athens, even if you only have a couple of days for your visit.